-Housing stabilization services enable waiver recipients to maintain their own housing as set forth in the recipient's approved Plan of Care.
+Housing stabilization services enable waiver recipients to maintain their own housing as set forth in the recipient's approved POC.
 Services must be provided in the home or a community setting.
 This service includes the following components:

-- Conducting a housing assessment that identifies the recipient's preferences related to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences), and identifying the recipient's needs for support to maintain housing, including: - Access to housing, - Meeting the terms of a lease, - Eviction prevention, - Budgeting for housing/living expenses, - Obtaining/accessing sources of income necessary for rent, - Home management, - Establishing credit, and - Understanding and meeting the obligations of tenancy as defined in the lease terms. - Participating in the development of the Plan of Care, incorporating elements of the housing support plan. - Developing an individualized housing stabilization service provider plan based upon the housing assessment that: - Includes short and long-term measurable goals for each issue, - Establishing the recipient's approach to meeting the goal(s), and - Identifying where other provider(s) or services may be required to meet the goal(s). - Providing supports and interventions according to the individualized housing support plan.
-If additional supports or services are identified as needed outside the scope of housing stabilization service, the needs must be communicated to the support coordinator.
+- Conducting a housing assessment that identifies the recipient's preferences related • to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences), and identifying the recipient's needs for support to maintain housing, including: - Access to housing; - Meeting the terms of a lease; • - Eviction prevention; • - Budgeting for housing/living expenses; - Obtaining/accessing sources of income necessary for rent: - Home management; • - Establishing credit; and - Understanding and meeting the obligations of tenancy as defined in the lease terms. - Participating in the development of the POC, incorporating elements of the housing support plan. - Developing an individualized housing stabilization service provider plan based upon the housing assessment that: - Includes short and long-term measurable goals for each issue; - Establishing the recipient's approach to meeting the goal(s); and • - Identifying where other provider(s) or services may be required to meet the goal(s). - Providing supports and interventions according to the individualized housing support plan.
+If additional supports or services are identified as needed outside the scope of housing stabilization service, the needs must be communicated to the support coordinator. - Providing ongoing communication with the landlord or property manager regarding: - The recipient's disability; • - Accommodations needed; and - Components of emergency procedures involving the landlord or property manager.